KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Device-Article.md

 You can use ``CoreGraphics/CGSize/isScreenSize(_:withTolerance:)`` to check if a certain size matches a screen size in any orientation.
 It uses a low tolerance by default to support slight variations between model changes of the same device type.

 Be careful with using screen size as the foundation for certain features.
-You never know when your software suddenly runs in another way, that makes the screen size irrelevant, e.g. in iPad split screen.
+You'll never know when your software suddenly runs in another way that makes the screen size irrelevant, e.g. in iPad split screen.